 Oxygen is an element in Earth’s atmosphere that’s essential to human and animal life and useful in industry.
 It is among the...

 The electromagnetic (EM) theory of light is the physical explanation of the wave-like, frequency-dependent behavior of visible light.
 It explains that EM...

 18th-Century Medical Inventions and Advancements

-The 18th century was an important time for advancements in medical science as several discoveries, instruments, and methods were developed that improved...
+The 18th century marked an important time for advancements in medical science as several discoveries, instruments and methods were developed that improved...